MLHale/CYBR8470/modules/building-a-server/django-exercise.md

 # Django REST API Exercise

 ## Introduction
 This exercise is to practice the skills you learned about in the [Building a Server Lab](./README.md).
-You should submit a link to your github repository on canvas.
+See the [submission](#submission) section for more information about what you should submit for this lab assignment.

 ## Due Date
 Thursday September 28th.